 Instead, it’s up to you, the consumer, to do your research or rely on third-party testing to determine if a CBD product is legit and what’s in it.

-So, here’s a 101 guide to CBD labeling to help you understand what you’re getting.
+We’ve partnered with The Vitamin Shoppe™ to make a 101 guide to CBD labeling to help you understand what you’re getting.

 First, you need a rundown on cannabis vocabulary.